Wanna get hooked on phonics?

 You’ll improve retention when you consume the same content in multiple formats.

 In addition to helping improve both your listening and reading skills, consuming the same material in more than one form of input will increase your retention of new words and build stronger connections between previously learned materials.
 It’s also more interesting to repeat the same content in multiple formats than it is to simply reread the same passage over and over again.

 Listen to the content you’ve been reading.

 So what’s the best way to listen to content you’ve previously read?
 Here are 4 suggestions:

 - Watch videos with subtitles.
 FluentU has huge collections of real world videos in multiple languages, and we even kick things up a notch — we’ve made our subtitles interactive so you can view definitions of individual vocabulary words on-screen while they’re being spoken.
-You’ll be sure to never miss a thing!
-You can also use DVDs and Netflix movies with subtitles in your target language, YouTube videos with CC captions and so on.

 - Find podcasts with transcripts.
 Podcasts are some of my favorite language learning tools as they cover a wide range of interests, tend to be short and are almost always free.
 Many podcasters include show notes or transcripts right alongside the MP3 file that can be revealed with just a tap on your smartphone or a click on your computer.

 - Get both the ebook and audiobook version of your favorite books.
 While this may be an expensive proposition if buying copyrighted books, the benefits are well worth the cost.
 But keep in mind that you can also try finding ebook/audiobook pairs using Project Gutenberg and Librivox.